EDUCBA

 Some of the disadvantages are given below:

-• Volatility: The issuance of dim sum bonds have decreased on recent past due to high volatility and china’s low economic growth.
+• Volatility: The issuance of dim sum bonds has decreased in the recent past due to high volatility and China’s low economic growth.

 Conclusion

-Dim sum bonds are similar to euro bonds and are issued outside of china but denominated in chinese renminbi and also settled in RMB.
-Dimsum bonds are very much suitable for investors who want to raise funds in the renminbi. but at the same time, dimsum bonds brings up currency and country specific risks.
+Dim sum bonds are similar to euro bonds and are issued outside of China but denominated in the Chinese renminbi and also settled in RMB.
+Dimsum bonds are very much suitable for investors who want to raise funds in the renminbi. but at the same time, dimsum bonds bring up the currency and country-specific risks.

 Recommended Articles